Mount Kailash Com & HimEx Nepal Group operates this trip as a standard inclusive Holiday Package.

-We provide you meals, tented camp and guest houses accommodation, where available.
+We provide you food, tented camp and guest houses accommodation where available.
 The trip will be led by one of our professional Sherpa Guide and assisted by cook and helper boys.

-Meal will be all vegetarian.
-Special care is taken to ensure that our meal is always hygienically prepared, as this becomes an important aspect when travelling through remote Tibet.
-Boiled drinking water is available at all meals and disinfected water is provided for hand washing, outside toilet tents and before meals.
+Food: Food will be all vegetarians.
+Special care is taken to ensure our that food is always hygienically prepared, as this becomes an important aspect when travelling though remote Tibet.
+Boiled drinking water is available at all meals and disinfected water is provided for hand washing outside toilet tents and before meals.
 The simplicity but quality of the food our cooks can produce on such rugged terrain will surprise you.

-Obviously the fitter you are before embarking on an adventure holiday, the more enjoyment you are going to get out of it.
-Begin a fitness program as it makes sense to get as fit as possible prior to the trip.
+Fitness: Obviously the fitter you are before embarking on a adventure holiday the more enjoyment you are going to get out of it.
+Begin a fitness programme as it makes sense to get as fit as possible prior to the trip.
 You need to concentrate on building stamina.
 Running, cycling and swimming are all excellent forms of exercise, so too is walking, particularly up and down hills [and stairs].
 Be sensible in your approach to getting fit and build up fitness gradually.
 There will be some uphill and downhill climbs but taken slowly they shouldn’t be too much of a problem.
 It is preferable that you have previous camping and hill walking experience but not essential.

-Proper acclimatization is very important as ascending too high, too quickly above 10,000 ft. will increase the likelihood of developing altitude sickness.
+Acclimatization: Proper acclimatisation is very important as ascending too high, too quickly above 10,000 ft. will increase the likelihood of developing altitude sickness.
 This is totally preventable problem and our routes are planned specifically to allow a gradual gain in altitude.
-By slowly gaining height we reap the benefits of a gradual gain the fitness and acclimatization.
+By slowly gaining height we reap the benefits of a gradual gain the fitness and acclimatisation.

 We will provide Sleeping Bag and Foam Mattress for bed.